 Downtown Minneapolis for first-time tourists and sports fans

-If you’re in town for a sporting event or large concert, you’ll be within walking distance to the Target Center (where the Minnesota Timberwolves), Target Field (where the Minnesota Twins play), and US Bank Stadium (where the Minnesota Vikings play).
+Suppose you’re in town for a sporting event or a large concert.
+In that case, you’ll be within walking distance to the Target Center (where the Minnesota Timberwolves), Target Field (where the Minnesota Twins play), and US Bank Stadium (where the Minnesota Vikings play).

-If you’re looking for a true downtown experience, the Marquette Hotel is a great option – it’s located in the heart of downtown Minneapolis and puts you close to all the action.
+If you’re looking for an authentic downtown experience, the Marquette Hotel is a great option – it’s located in the heart of downtown Minneapolis and puts you close to all the action.

 Mill District for history, culture, and a little bit of everything